nats-io/kubecon-contribfest/README.md

 Notice the `-modfile=go_test.mod`, we do this to be able to split test dependencies notably the NATS Server.
 This way we avoid the client depending on the server (which itself depends on the nats.go client 🌀.

+## Slack

+Join the NATS community Slack channel! https://nats.io/community/ There you can find a `#kubecon-contribfest` channel for this session.